HebiRobotics/QuickBuffers/conformance/README.md

 **Compile the QuickBuffers test executable**

 Due to some issues with Java wrapper scripts, we found it best to compile the Java code to a native executable.
-This also tests GraalVM integration and makes sure that there is no use of runtime reflections.
+This also tests GraalVM integration and makes sure that there no accidental runtime reflections.

 ```shell
 # full packaging and native compilation